brunomaga/brunomaga.github.io/_posts/2024-01-19-Mixture-of-Experts.md

 small dense models.
 We reduce the model size by up to 99% while preserving 30% of the quality gains of the large sparse teacher.

 Finally, the paper includes several details on training techniques and experiments, that will be omitted for brevity.
+A single device implementation of Switch Transformers is available in [this page](https://nn.labml.ai/transformers/switch/index.html).

 ## Distributed implementation in PyTorch